wsphillips/LabJack.jl/README.md

 # Read a value from analog input
 val = read_analog("AIN0")

-# Write to an anlog output:
+# Write to an analog output:
 write_analog("DAC0", 2.5)

 # Check the values of EIO digital registers: